jaredallard/notion-app/README.md

 ## How?

-The electron sources are pulled out of the Mac OSX dmg and then ran with a Linux version of Electron, yeah, it's that easy.
+The electron sources are pulled out of the macOS dmg and then ran with a Linux version of Electron, yeah, it's that easy.

 ## Customizing